 People involved are:

-- The officer: the person responsible for completing the impact assessment.
+- The officer: the person responsible for completing the impact assessment or the proposal (such as a head of service).
 This could be more than one person.
+They will present the subject matter as ‘an issue’.

-- The group: the people who will explore and feed back on the impacts.
+- The group: the people who will explore the issue and feed back on the impacts.

-- The facilitator: the person who will assist the process.
+- The facilitator: the person who will assist the process and keep everyone on track.

-- Identify a facilitator (this could be the involvement manager or equality officer).
+- Identify a facilitator (this could be the involvement manager, equality officer, or someone from the coaching network).
 The facilitator will explain the process, provide guidance/steer on questions, make sure everyone has an opportunity to speak at the appropriate time, and ensure the session keeps to time and focus.

-- Establish a group of about eight people to provide friendly challenge and insight.
+- Establish a group of about eight people to ask questions, provide friendly challenge and insight.

 - The group could be made up of staff, service users, members of the Equality Reference Group, other engagement forum members, or others with relevant skills and knowledge.
 You will want to ensure that each member can take responsibility for providing critical challenge/insight across one or more of the following characteristics (these could be divided between group members):